dfinance/docs/getting_started/run_smart_contract.md

 ## Smart contracts introduction

-**Dfinance** platform allows writing smart contracts in Move language developed by Libra Facebook and can be executed by Move VM.
+**Dfinance** platform allows writing smart contracts in Move language developed by by Facebook's Libra and can be executed by Move VM.

-Also, **Dfinance** provides [VSCode plugin](https://marketplace.visualstudio.com/items?itemName=damirka.move-ide), so you can download [VSCode](https://code.visualstudio.com/) and then install the plugin for Move language with syntax and errors highlight, compilation support, and event language server support from the box.
+Also, **Dfinance** provides [VSCode plugin](https://marketplace.visualstudio.com/items?itemName=damirka.move-ide), so you can download [VSCode](https://code.visualstudio.com/) and then install the plugin for Move language with syntax and errors highlight, compilation support, and language server support from the box.

 Let's do the same we've done in the previous part of documentation, but with smart contracts: transfer coins between two accounts.